Code-Institute-Submissions/MSP-8/README.md

 Functional Developer stories:

--	As a Developer I want to ensure the command-line application python code passes through the official validator without faults/errors/warnings
+-	As a Developer I want to ensure the command-line application python code passes through the official validator without faults or errors
 -	As a Developer I want to ensure all intended functionality works as per critial project objectives.
 -	As a Developer I want to ensure that all code means the minimum standards for readability as per PEP8
 -	As a Developer I want to ensure the command-line application is responsive to User interaction